Meatpacking District Clubs

 Going to this trio, all of them part of the Standard Hotel, offers a complete night out, with lots of variety and without having to search for it.
 It’s sort of the holy triad entertainment event in Meatpacking District.

 Would you like to eat at the Standard?
 Think of going there in advance to book a table.
 You usually have to wait quite some time for a table, and there is no better place to do that than in the Biergarten.
 This actually has an additional benefit, since the Biergarten is relatively quiet around dinnertime.
 Later at night, you might have to wait at least twenty minutes.

 Biergarten is exactly as the name suggests: a German beer garden, including long picnic tables.
 Not fond of beers?
 Don’t worry, they do have wine and other drinks as well.
 Make sure to be on time, because it’s a very popular place to start the night.
 The audience is very diverse: hip and happening mixed with all kinds of tourists.
-Bouncers will screen your outfit, but if all is well you’ll be good already since The Standard and/or Le Bain are on that night’s menu.
+Bouncers will screen your outfit, but you should have already paid attention to your clothing if your plan is to visit The Standard and/or Le Bain.

 The Standard Grill

 The Standard Grill is a great place to eat.
 They serve tasty dishes and it’s a nice place, especially for a date or other special occasion.
 The portions are American sized.
 The ‘whole roasted chicken’, said to be enough for two persons, can easily satisfy three.
 Unless you are already accustomed to American sized dishes that is!
 Hence it’s just too bad they’re pretty uptight about sharing food, which usually isn’t a problem at all in New York.